YashedP/CipherBox/README.md

 ### Personal Notes

-We used Bun instead of npm since We've heard many great things about it
+We used Bun instead of npm since we've heard many great things about it

-Using Vite for the first time since this was the recommendation that We was given
+Using Vite for the first time since this was the recommendation that we was given

 Installed things manually
 - tailwindcss